SFDO-Tooling/CumulusCI/docs/robot_locators.rst

 <http://robotframework.org/SeleniumLibrary/SeleniumLibrary.html>`_.
 This
 library supports multiple ways to reference an element: by XPath, by CSS selector, by id, by text, and so on.
-SeleniumLibrary calls these location strategies.
+SeleniumLibrary calls these *location strategies.*

-These strategies can be specified by providing a prefix to the locator.
+You can specify a strategy by providing a prefix to the locator.
 For example:

 * ``id:123`` specifies an element with an id of 123